jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 Name spaces are used to enable you to have multiple functions/methods called the same thing and not conflict with one another.
-You use "namespacename::function/variable" to access something inside of a namespace.
-To prevent you from always having to type "namespacename::", you can use a namespace which makes that namespace "default".
+You use "namespacename::function/variable" to access something inside of a specific namespace.
+To prevent you from always having to type "namespacename::", you can use a namespace which makes that namespace default.

 ```c++
 using namespace std;                //tells compiler we want to use std namespace